Abdoh-Ardi/s-m-watson-task5/Readme.md

 # Merge ibm watson with python sst& tts
-this task is part is Smart Methods summer intern
+this task is part of Smart Methods summer intern
 packages used: IBM Watson AssistantV2, speech_recognition, pyttsx3, json
 # Usage
 1. ~~run the python script or~~ replace the default values at line 10 for your own values